 Evansville Day School values the partnership between school and parent.
 We encourage parents to participate in educating our children.
-Opportunities for participation are available in the classroom, through "Friends," the Opportunity Shop, and the Annual Fund.
+Opportunities for participation are available in the classroom, through Friends of EDS (PTO), and the Annual Fund.
 Please contact us to see how you can contribute to the Evansville Day School community.